nroy20/HackThis/README.md

 # ComCafe

 ComCafe is a web application that connects students looking for experience with small businesses looking for help.
 Students and businesses can set up a profile and search for matches based on location, goals and skills.
 Feel free to set up an account and try it out!
+We recommend you set your zip code as 61801, as we will be including an example business with that zip code.

 Link to website: community-cafe.herokuapp.com